 Let parents know what to expect from day-to-day care.
-For example, how many meals are served?
+For example, how many meals do you serve?
 At what times?
 When do children nap?
 When do they play outside?
 This information affects what children will do and need at home.
-If, for example, you feed the children at 3:00 p.m. and your pick up is 3:30, parents may not need to prepare an at-home snack.
+If, for example, you feed the children at 3:00 p.m. and your pick-up is 3:30 p.m., parents may not need to prepare an at-home snack.

-A sample daily schedule is also a great way to help potential families understand how your center operates, if you provide a copy of your handbook to them.
+A sample daily schedule is also a great way to help potential families understand how your center operates.

 7. Supplies and snacks rundown

-This straightforward and comprehensive section covers the food you provide and lets parents know what they need to bring.
-For example, must parents provide wipes and diapers?
-What about painting clothes or other outfits?
+This comprehensive section covers the food you provide, and lets parents know what they will need to bring, if any.
+For example, will parents need to provide wipes and diapers?
+What about nap items and extra clothes?

-If you provide snacks/meals for children, how do you handle allergies?
-What types of foods will children eat?
-Are parents allowed to send snacks with their child, or is that prohibited?
-If you don't provide snacks/meals, how do you handle food storage?
+How do you handle allergies if you provide snacks/meals for children?
+What types of foods will the children eat?
+Are parents allowed to send snacks?
+How do you handle food storage?
 Do you allow children to share food?

 8. Sick days and schedule interruptions

 Although parents know their child best, what criteria can be used to determine if a sick day is appropriate?
-If a child has a fever, when are they allowed back to child care?
-Include how parents should notify you that their child will not be coming in.
+For example, if a child has a fever, when are they allowed back to child care?
+Also, include how parents should notify you that their child will not be coming in.

-What criteria do you use to call parents if a child is sick with, for example, a fever of over 100 degrees?
-Your handbook should include those guidelines as well as your protocol for contacting parents and emergency contacts if a child needs to go home.
-You can also include the types of over-the-counter medications you give to children if needed (e.g., Tylenol) for minor injury or illness.
+What criteria do you use to call parents if a child has fever of over 100 degrees?
+Your handbook should include those guidelines and your protocol for contacting parents and emergency contacts if a child needs to go home.

-Aside from sick days, how do you handle when parents need to interrupt their child's child care schedule — for example, if they are taking a family vacation?
+Aside from sick days, how do you handle when parents need to interrupt their child's preschool schedule — for example, if they are taking a family vacation?
 How should they notify you, and how far in advance?
 Does it affect their payments?